Fees, Insurance, Professional Standards & Privacy

 I have professional Civil Liability insurance through Howden

-I have an enhanced DBS check (2018) for adults and children and I am a member of the British Association of Counselling & Psychotherapy
+I have an enhanced DBS check (2018) for adults and children and I am an accredited member of the British Association of Counselling & Psychotherapy

 The General Data Protection Regulation (GDPR) is concerned with your personal information and how it is collected, stored and shared.
 This statement outlines how I collect, store and share information about you.

 At the point that you get in touch with me to discuss or request counselling or supervision services, I collect information about you.
 This may come from my web contact form or during an email or telephonic discussion.
 The information that I collect may be one of the following: